minoda-lab/universc/README.md

 #### Single and dual indexed technologies

 Where needed the cell barcode can be detected in the index I1 or I2 file.
-Single indexes are supported for STRT-Seq, Quartz-Seq, and RamDA-Seq.
+Single indexes are supported for STRT-Seq and Quartz-Seq.
-Dual indexes are supported for inDrops-v3, SCI-RNA-Seq, scifi-seq, and Smart-Seq.
+Dual indexes are supported for Fluidigm C1, ICELL8 full-length, inDrops-v3, RamDA-Seq, SCI-RNA-Seq, scifi-seq, and Smart-Seq.
 Combinatorial indexing technologies have linkers between barcodes removed automatically to match the barcode whitelist.

 #### Demultiplexing for dual-indexing

-For dual-indexed technologies such as inDrops-v3, Sci-Seq, SmartSeq3 it is advised to use "bcl2fastq" before calling UniverSC:
+For dual-indexed technologies such as Fluidigm C1, inDrops-v3, Sci-Seq, SmartSeq3 it is advised to use "bcl2fastq" before calling UniverSC:

 ```
    /usr/local/bin/bcl2fastq  -v --runfolder-dir "/path/to/illumina/bcls"  --output-dir "./Data/Intensities/BaseCalls"\